leangjia/blender_docs/trunk/blender_docs/manual/physics/forces/force_fields/types/curve_guide.rst

 The option *Curve Follow* does not work for particles.
 Instead you have to set *Angular Velocity* (*Particle system* tab) to *Spin* and leave the rotation constant (i.e. do not turn on *Dynamic*).

-*Curve Guide*\ s affect all particles on the same layer, independently from their distance to the curve.
+A *Curve Guide* force affects all particles on the same layer, independently from their distance to the curve.
 If you have several guides in a layer, their fields add up to each other (the way you may have learned it in your physics course).
-But you can limit their influence radius by changing there *Minimum Distance* (see below).
+But you can limit their influence radius by changing the *Minimum Distance* (see below).

 .. note::